CCSWG/opendata/01-Open-Data-in-CA.md

 1. Overview the problem–the persistence of the gender pay gap.
   1. National.
 As it relates to SB 358.
 What other states are doing?
-    1. National in focus.
+2. National in focus.
 Factors contributing to the gender pay gap.
-  i.
-Here maybe briefly go over federal law before introducing California.
+  2. Here maybe briefly go over federal law before introducing California.
-*	c.
+  c.
 California-specific information about the gender pay gap.
  *	i.
 Then: Early Senate Office of Research Report to cite past gender pay gap.
  *	ii.
 Present: California-specific numbers about pay gap.
 *	d.
 Connect past California actions/law to present California actions/law.